-- Fixed 8.5% interest rate - Eligible to borrow up to the published cost of attendance MINUS any other financial assistance - Credit is considered for this loan.
-A lender must obtain a credit report from at least one national credit bureau to determine if the borrower has adverse credit.
-Adverse credit is considered: - o 90 days or more delinquent on the repayment of any debt - any debt discharged in bankruptcy during the five years preceding the date of the credit report - a default determination on any debt, foreclosure, tax lien, repossession, wage garnishment, or write-off of a Title IV debt any time during the five years preceding the date of the credit report - 45 day grace period upon final disbursement.
-Borrower allowed an in-school deferment until graduation, withdrawal, or less-than-half-time enrollment - No grace period upon graduation, withdrawal or less-than-half-time enrollment.
-Repayment begins within 30 45 days.
-Even though there is no grace period there are forbearance options to allow repayment alignment with Stafford loans. - Interest accrues from time of disbursement, on amount disbursed, by lender.
+- Fixed 7.9% interest rate - Eligible to borrow up to the published cost of attendance MINUS any other financial assistance - Credit is considered for this loan.
+The lender must obtain a credit report from at least one national credit bureau to determine if the borrower has adverse credit.
+Adverse credit is considered: - o 90 days or more delinquent on the repayment of any debt

+- any debt discharged in bankruptcy during the five years preceding the date of the credit report - a default determination on any debt, foreclosure, tax lien, repossession, wage garnishment, or write-off of a Title IV debt (Federal Financial Aid) any time during the five years preceding the date of the credit report

+A student meeting any of the above conditions or concerned about other credit issues should be prepared to borrow with a credit-worthy endorser (co-borrower).

+- Repayment of principal and interest begins 60 days after loan disbursed, however, payments can be deferred while borrower is enrolled at least half-time. - Interest accrues from time of disbursement, on amount disbursed.
 Accrued interest is added to principal at repayment.
 Borrowers are strongly encouraged to make payments on the accruing interest (or any amount available) to save money over the long term.
-However, payment of interest can be deferred until repayment begins. - 3 % Insurance/Origination Fee deducted from principal this is forwarded to the U.S. Department of Education by the lender - Up to 1 % Federal Default Fee deducted from principal this is forwarded to the guaranty agency by the lender (may be paid by the lender and/or covered by guaranty agency) - Loan fees may be added to the Cost of Attendance

-- First-time Federal Graduate PLUS Loan borrowers at Thunderbird must complete Entrance Counseling on-line prior to completing the Federal Graduate PLUS Loan Application/Master Promissory Note (part of Stafford/Graduate PLUS Entrance Counseling) - First-time Federal Graduate PLUS Loan borrowers at Thunderbird must complete a Federal Gradate PLUS Loan Application/Master Promissory Note designating their lender choice (done electronically in most cases) - 10-year standard repayment; \$50 minimum per month (likely higher based on typical amount borrowed) - Other repayment options may be available
+However, payment of interest can be postponed until repayment begins. - The Direct Graduate PLUS Loan Program requires a 3% origination fee and a 1% default fee.
+There's an up-front rebate of 1.5%, so the net disbursement is 97.5% of the gross loan amount.
+The borrower must make the first 12 payments on time to keep the rebate.
+Because of the fees, the actual Direct Loan amount applied to your Student Receivables account will be lower than that listed on your award notice. - Loan fees are added to the Cost of Attendance - First-time Federal Direct Graduate PLUS Loan borrowers at Thunderbird must complete Entrance Counseling on-line prior to our office originating/certifying any loan awards that you have accepted (part of Stafford/Graduate PLUS Entrance Counseling) - First-time Federal Direct Graduate PLUS Loan borrowers at Thunderbird must complete a Federal Direct Gradate PLUS Loan Application/Master Promissory Note (done electronically in most cases).
+It may be necessary to complete multiple MPNs while attending. - 10-year standard repayment; \$50 minimum per month (likely higher based on typical amount borrowed) - Other repayment options may be available

-HOW TO APPLY FOR FEDERAL STUDENT LOANS:
+STEPS TO APPLYING FOR FEDERAL STUDENT LOANS: